stalomeow/StarRailNPRShader/README.md

 ### Why outlines/rim-lights do not work?

-Change the `Model Scale` on the top of the material.
+Change the `Model Scale` at the top of the material.